Installation#

 Install an older version of PyTorch#

-You can do this by declaring explicit support for non-latest platforms, since this often requires backtracking past the latest published versions of those packages.
+You can allow older versions to be installed by declaring explicit support for non-latest platforms, since this often requires backtracking past the latest published versions of those packages.

 Open the